 The other problem is the great Pyrenees shed excessively during the summer.
 Actually, that is the natural process.

-But it’s so hard to manage that much of fur whatsoever.
+But it’s so hard to manage that much fur whatsoever.

 The other fact is many people tend to organize a lot of vacations during the summer.
-Mostly travel destinations can be a beach or some places which have a lake nearly.
+Most travel destinations can be a beach or some places which have a lake nearby.

-So if their Great Pyrenees start to bath every day, he would never get dry.
+So if their Great Pyrenees start to bathe every day, he would never get dry.
 It is extremely detrimental to his health.

-This leads to getting horrible skin rashes to them.
+This leads to getting horrible skin rashes.
 So that’s why drying his coat is essential.